bordoley/reactive-js/docs/interfaces/util.QueueableLike.md

 `boolean`

-`true` if the queue has additional capacity otherwise false.
+`true` if the queue has additional remaining capacity otherwise `false`.